AbdulShabazz/OpenAI-gpt-2/README.md

 ### 2. `gpt_core_v2.py`
    - **Purpose**:
-     This file contains all the APIs that define how the GPT model is queried, trained, or interacted with by external applications.
+     This file contains all the APIs that define the GPT's architecture.
 Any updates to the APIs in this file will reflect updates to how the new GPT model can be accessed.
    - **Key Functions**:
      - `train_via_api()`: An API endpoint that allows training the GPT-2 model through external calls.
      - `save_model_via_api()`: An API endpoint to save the current state of the model through external calls.